 The Hall County Regional Planning Commission reviewed the following projects for a recommendation on which projects should receive the highest priority.
 The County is responsible for making the final decision on which projects are submitted to the appropriate funding agency/program for funding.
 Unless otherwise decided for specific projects, the County will be the agency responsible for project administration.
 These projects are those which the County would like to undertake if funding becomes available.
-Community-specific projects are separate (but which may have the County as a sponsor) and are listed in their specific-community sections in Appendix D.
+Community-specific projects for each of the municipalities are separate (but which may have the County as a sponsor) and are listed in their specific-community sections in Appendix C.

 In the plan, several potential mitigation projects are identified.
 This plan is not designed to have an all-inclusive list of projects, so the plan should be revised and updated as new projects are identified and prioritized by the County or its participating communities.

-During the planning process, the County heard the range of potential mitigation options available to them, and identified and prioritized the projects listed below.
+During the planning and subsequent update process, the County heard the range of potential mitigation options available to them, and identified and prioritized the projects listed below.
 All mitigation options were considered and no options were thrown out - instead, they were ranked into three groups: a higher-priority, medium-priority, and lower-priority.
-The public had the opportunity to comment on priorities in the public hearing in September 3, 2008.
-Within each category, the projects are not further prioritized from highest-to-lowest priority because it was believed that all projects within each category were equally important.